undertaker899/Telegram_bot/README.md

 * Library **pytelegrambotapi** was used in making of this bot.

-* User required to message bot in format: < name of currency, price of which user wants to know > < name of currency in which, price of first currency is shown > < amount of first currency >.
+* User required to message bot in format (2 keywords and a number, with whitespace between each)

+* For example: USD RUB 1500

 * If user enters commands **/start** or **/help** instructions on how to use the bot are shown.